Henry Jenkins (longevity claimant): Biography

 He claimed to have been born in 1501, although parish registers were not required to be maintained until 1538.
-It is known that he lived at Ellerton on Swale, Scorton, North Riding of Yorkshire and claimed to have been butler to Lord Conyers, of Hornby Castle, where the Abbot of Fountains was a frequent guest, and "did drink a hearty glass with his Lordship."
+It is known that he lived at Ellerton on Swale, Scorton, North Riding of Yorkshire and claimed to have been butler to Lord Conyers, of Hornby Castle, where the Abbot of Fountains was a frequent guest, and "did drink a hearty glass with his Lordship".
 He later followed the occupation of a fisherman and ended his life begging for alms.
+The Annals of Yorkshire affirm that he was born in Ellerton and that he also worked as a thatcher in his old age.

 Chancery Court records show that in 1667 Jenkins stated on oath that he was aged "one hundreth fifty and seven or thereabouts"; when asked by the judge which notable battle he remembered, he named Flodden Field of 1513 and claimed to have carried arrows to the English archers.

+When interrogated by Anne Savile (of the family of John Savile) on the subject (at the age of 162/163 to the best of his remembrance) he confirmed that he well remembered the dissolution of the monasteries.
+He remembered Henry VIII when he was between ten and twelve years of age and "I was sent to Northallerton with a horse-load of arrows; but they sent a bigger boy from thence to the army with them."
+When she asked him if the king was there he replied "No, he was in France, and the Earl of Surrey was General."
+Savile then sought the testimonies of four or five local centenarians, who confirmed that he was an elderly man ever since they knew him.
 Although his birth date is undocumented, the date of Jenkins's death is known to within days, as his burial is recorded in the parish register of Bolton-on-Swale as having occurred on 9 December 1670.
 He is described as "a very aged and poor man".